apptainer/singularity-userdocs/gpu.rst

 AMD GPUs & ROCm
 ---------------

-Singularity 3.5 adds a ``--rocm`` flag to support GPU compute with the ROCm framework using AMD Radeon GPU cards.
+apptainer 3.5 adds a ``--rocm`` flag to support GPU compute with the ROCm framework using AMD Radeon GPU cards.

 Commands that ``run``, or otherwise execute containers (``shell``, ``exec``) can